Fray Junípero Serra

 Following up on his passion and in the bid to give their child the best, his parents enrolled him in a Franciscan school in the capital at the age of 15.
 He studied philosophy and joined the Franciscan order as a novice.

 Joining the Franciscan Order

-A few months before his 17th birthday, Serra joined the Franciscan order at the Alcantarine branch.
-This marked the beginning of his landmark journey to becoming an official member of the order.
+Not long after he became an official member of the Franciscan order.
 His hard work and commitment earned him the religious name Junipero in honor of Brother Junipero.
 After getting a position in the order, he dreamed of becoming a Catholic priest.
 In the next seven years, Serra buried himself in studies — he spent most of his time studying logic, theology, metaphysics, and cosmology.